noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 14/09/2022: I have decided to stop to take the logbook to after star to elaborate it in a good presentation, but Francesca and genoese "alberghi" (old associations of patricians and nobles) have raised the level of torture exponentially.
 So I will restart it day after day.
 Tomorrow starting from six AM REM phase manipulation, electroshock torture, persecution, gaslight, and various threats.
 Good morning.

+- 14/09/2022: as usual all day long torture, sexual harassment and gaslight.
+Always Francesca and Andreu.

+- 15/09/2022 5 AM: electroshock, voice to skull.
+As I'm victim of human trade (all) I'm victim also of forced marriage.
+They use the network to force me to return to Italy (forced deportation) and to marry with a woman of "alberghi".
+She is who is waking up me.
+Francesca is always present.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)